-Tag Name Range Description MBTCP.CONTROL.EventSequence Command.Trigger 0 or 1 Toggle to send Event Sequence Command.
-0 = Disable, 1 = Enable MBTCP.CONTROL.EventSequence Command.ClientID 0 to 19 Client ID associated with the command to be executed MBTCP.CONTROL.EventSequence Command.ServerIPaddress XXX.XXX.XXX .XXX IP address of target Modbus server MBTCP.CONTROL.EventSequence Command.ServicePort 502 or 2000 Service port of target Modbus server MBTCP.CONTROL.EventSequence Command.SlaveAddress 1 to 255 Slave address of target Modbus TCP/IP to serial device, if applicable MBTCP.CONTROL.EventSequence Command.InternalDBaddress 0 to 9999 (word-level) or 0 to 65535 (bit-level) Specifies the module's internal database register to be associated with the command.
-Allowable range is: 0 to 9999 for Modbus Function Codes 3, 4, 6, or 16 0 to 65535 for Modbus Function Codes 1, 2, 5, or 15.
-MBTCP.CONTROL.EventSequence Command.RegisterCount 1 to 125 (words) or 1 to 800 (coils) Specifies the number of registers or digital points to be associated with the command.
-Modbus Function Codes 5 and 6 ignore this field as they only apply to a single data point.
-MBTCP.CONTROL.EventSequence Command.SwapCode 0,1,2,3 Specifies if the data received from the Modbus server is to be ordered differently than received from the server device.
-This parameter is helpful when dealing with floating-point or other multi-register values, as there is no standard method of storage of these data types in server devices.
-MBTCP.CONTROL.EventSequence Command.ModbusFC 1,2,3,4,5,6, 15,16 Specifies the Modbus function to be executed by the command.
-MBTCP.CONTROL.EventSequence Command.DeviceModbusAddress 0 to 9999 Specifies the register or digital point address offset within the Modbus server device.
-The MBTCP client reads or writes from/to this address within the server.
-MBTCP.CONTROL.EventSequence Command.SequenceNumber Event Sequence Command Number MBTCP.CONTROL.EventSequence Command.StatusReturned Event Sequence Command Returned 0 = Fail 1 = Success -1 = Client disabled /inactive MBTCP.CONTROL.EventSequence Command.CmdInQue Number of Event Sequence commands in queue
+Tag Name Range Description MBTCP.CONTROL.EventSequence 0 or 1 Toggle to send Event Sequence Command.Trigger Command.
+0 = Disable, 1 = Enable MBTCP.CONTROL.EventSequence 0 to 19 Client ID associated with the command to Command.ClientID ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, be executed MBTCP.CONTROL.EventSequence Command.ServerIPaddress XXX.XXX.XXX.
+XXX IP address of target Modbus server MBTCP.CONTROL.EventSequence 502 or 2000 Service port of target Modbus server Command.ServicePort 002 0: 2000 Gerries peri er ianget medadae eerver MBTCP.CONTROL.EventSequence 1 to 255 Slave address of target Modbus TCP/IP to Command.SlaveAddress serial device, if applicable MBTCP.CONTROL.EventSequence Command.InternalDBaddress 0 to 479 Specifies the module's internal database Command.internalDbaddress (word-level) register to be associated with the or command.
+Allowable range is 0 to 479 for Modbus Function Codes 3, 4, 6, or 16, 0 to 3839 and 0 to 3839 for Modbus Function Codes (bit-level) 1, 2, 5, or 15.
+MBTCP.CONTROL.EventSequence 1 to 125 Specifies the number of registers or digital Command.RegisterCount (words) points to be associated with the or command.
+Modbus Function Codes 5 and 1 to 800 6 ignore this field as they only apply to a (coils) single data point.
+MBTCP.CONTROL.EventSequence 0,1,2,3 Defines if the data received from the Command.SwapCode Modbus server is to be ordered differently than received from the server device.
+This parameter is helpful when dealing with floating-point or other multi-register values, as there is no standard method of storage of these data types in server MOTOR CONTROL 5 1001501 devices.
+MBTCP.CONTROL.EventSequence 1,2,3,4,5,6,1 5,16 Specifies the Modbus function to be Command.ModbusFC MBTCP.CONTROL.EventSequence 0 to 9999 executed by the command.
+Command.DeviceModbusAddress 0 10 0000 Specifies the register or digital point address offset within the Modbus server device.
+The MBTCP Client will read or write from/to this address within the server.
+MBTCP.CONTROL.EventSequence Event Sequence Command Number Command.SequenceNumber MBTCP.CONTROL.EventSequence 0, 1, or -1 Event Sequence Command Returned Command.StatusReturned 0 = Fail 1 = Success -1 = Client disabled /inactive MBTCP.CONTROL.EventSequence Number of Event Sequence commands in Command.CmdInQue queue

-MBTCP.CONTROL.Time
+5.3.3.5 MBTCP.CONTROL.Time